African Arts and Literatures

-For this track, students may focus on traditional African arts, contemporary African arts, African literatures, African film, postcolonialism, diaspora studies, and global and transnational theories.
-The courses needed to complete a student’s primary or secondary area may be taken with a range of other Africanist professors across the College of Fine Arts and the College of Arts and Sciences, in the Schools of Art, Dance, Film, and Music, and the Departments of Anthropology, Classics and World Religions, English, Geography, History, Linguistics, Modern Languages, Political Science, and African Studies Program.
+For this area, students may focus on traditional African arts, contemporary African arts, African literatures, African film, postcolonialism, diaspora studies, and global and transnational theories.
+The courses needed to complete a student’s primary or secondary area may be taken with a range of other Africanist professors across the College of Fine Arts and the College of Arts and Sciences, in the Schools of Art + Design and Music, and the Divisions of Dance, Film, and Theater, and the Departments of Anthropology, Classics and World Religions, English, Geography, History, Linguistics, Modern Languages, and Political Science, and the African Studies Program.

-Performance Studies emphasizes a critical investigation of performance as object and mode of analysis.
-Performance is conceived of broadly and includes dance, theater, performance art, music, performance in everyday life, and performative aspects of visual arts and media.
-Marina Peterson, advisor for the emphasis, is an anthropologist whose work focuses on performance, urban space, and experimental music.
-Students will create a course of study that draws on the arts, humanities, and social sciences.
+This area emphasizes a critical investigation of performance as subject and mode of analysis.
+Focusing especially on social and cultural dimensions, the study of performance encompasses dance, theater, performance art, sound, music, and everyday life.
+Students create a course of study that draws on relevant courses in the arts, humanities, and social sciences.

 This area focuses on the philosophical study of the fine arts and the deep relations among them, as well as with history, world-views, belief-systems, religious practices, and mythological traditions.
 It is open to all historical periods and regions of the world.
 Combining philosophy of art with philosophy of culture and history of ideas, this approach leaves behind the framework of Western vs. non-Western arts and philosophies, and encourages students to study them as dynamically connected, historically conditioned, and continually interacting parts of the global circulation of concepts and symbols, as well as ritual and artistic practices.